Whārangi 1: Biography

 Apart from his work as surveyor, engineer and architect Thomson also taught himself to paint, mainly in watercolour.
 His paintings of early Singapore, drawn with the eye of an architect, are probably the most important visual record of the early town.
 He was a founding member of the Otago Institute in 1869, founder of the Southland Institute in 1880, and a member of the New Zealand Institute.

 Thomson was also a prolific author and wrote an impressive number of articles on surveying and scientific subjects, as well as six books.
 Two of his books, Some glimpses into life in the Far East (1864) and Rambles with a philosopher (1867), give a delightful account of his life as a surveyor in the East and in New Zealand.
 Both are full of humour and belie the description of him as stern and humourless.
 But probably his most remarkable effort was his Translations from the Hakayit Abdulla (bin Abdulkadar), mūnshi (1874), the autobiography of 'Abd Allāh ibn 'Abd al-Kādir, his former teacher of the Malay language, which he translated from the Malay 20 years after he had departed from the East.

 Thomson married Jane Williamson at Kaikorai Bank on 7 October 1858; after his retirement they and their eight daughters moved to Invercargill, where another daughter was born the following year.
-They lived in a house, Lennel, designed by Thomson, and still preserved under covenant by the New Zealand Historic Places Trust.
+They lived in a house, Lennel, designed by Thomson, and still preserved under covenant by Heritage New Zealand.
 Thomson died there on 16 October 1884.